-- Removed secondary lines to an area in the HFTD that were no longer needed; - Replaced all high voltage mechanical electrical connections with compression connections to minimize the possibility of high resistance/arcing due to loosening of connection over lifespan; - Installed non-expulsion type current limiting fuses to minimize the risk of wildfire due to hot fuse material expelled onto vegetation; - Upgraded existing primary insulators to material with higher dielectric rating (over insulating); - Tightened all hardware and replace existing hardware bonding components where needed: - Installed insulated wildlife protective guards on all exposed high voltage wires and apparatus on utility poles; and - Developed protocol to increase inspection cycle for infrastructure located within the HFTD during increased fire threat conditions or when a Red Flag Warning is called.
+- Removed secondary lines to an area in the HFTD that were no longer needed. - Replaced all high voltage mechanical electrical connections with compression connections to minimize the possibility of high resistance/arcing due to loosening of connection over lifespan; - Installed non-expulsion type current limiting fuses to minimize the risk of wildfire due to hot fuse material expelled onto vegetation; - Upgraded existing primary insulators to material with higher dielectric rating (over insulating); - Tightened all hardware and replace existing hardware bonding components where needed; - Installed insulated wildlife protective guards on all exposed high voltage wires and apparatus on utility poles; and - Developed protocol to increase inspection cycle for infrastructure located within high fire risk areas.